-Our latest designs support a number of current European warship programmes including the S-80 submarines being built in Spain and the DCN’s Scorpene Class submarines.
+Our latest designs support a number of current European warship programmes including the Type 26 destroyer, the QE Class Aircraft Carriers, the S-80 submarines being built in Spain and DCN’s Scorpene Class submarines.

 In the normal course of events electrical supply is 115V AC or 440V 3phase generated internally and distributed throughout the vessel.
 This will support basic functions such as entertainment and domestic lighting through to Command and Control and weapons systems.
 A recurring theme in our equipment is support of electrical power in emergencies (such as the loss of main ship’s power) and the need to convert that original AC supply either to a higher frequency or to DC.
 Below are some examples that illustrate the broad range of specifications and applications.

 Instant battery support for critical functions if main power is lost.
 Emergency power cuts in with no interruption and is available typically for up to 30 minutes.
-We supply equipment up to 60kVA for the Type 45 and QE Class Aircraft Carriers.
+We supply equipment up to 60kVA for the Type 45 Destroyers, Type 26 Frigates and QE Class Aircraft Carriers.

 Ships supply is 60Hz but up to 400Hz is required for sophisticated electronics like radar, gyros and weapons systems.
 We provide this conversion with a wide range of equipment up to 40kVA.

 DC power is required on board for many applications – machinery, fire doors, emergency communications.
-We convert ship’s supply to 28V DC for these purposes.
+We convert ship’s supply to 28V to 24V/28V or 120V DC for these purposes.

 Often the rectification of AC to DC is far from being all that is required.
 Our support theme is reinforced with the need for such systems backed-up by batteries for emergencies.
 In addition we meet the need to distribute the power once rectified to a variety of facilities.
 The battery supported rectifier can incorporate what is in effect a mini switchboard for this purpose.

-Equipment of this sort can be found on T45 as well as on Spanish Frigates and the new Australian Destroyers.
+Equipment of this sort can be found on T45 as well as on Spanish Frigates, Australian Destroyers and the new MARS Tankers.